joukeHijlkema/myGantt/README.md

 ## Usage

-in your emacs org file you need a block like
+in your emacs org file you need a block like (use yasnippets for the tasks)
 ```lisp
 * My fancy project
 SCHEDULED: <2018-01-01 lun.>